gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Gradle is integrated into many IDEs using the [Tooling API](userguide/third_party_integration.html).

-#### Fix IDE performance issues with large projects

-A community member identified and fixed a performance issue in the Tooling API that caused delays at the end of task execution in large projects.
-This problem occurred while transmitting task information for executed tasks to the IDE.

-After executing approximately 15,000 tasks, the IDE would encounter a delay of several seconds.
-The root cause was that much more information than needed was serialized via the Tooling API.
-We added a test to the fix to ensure no future regression, and the results demonstrate a performance improvement of around 12%.
-The environments that benefit from this fix are Android Studio, IntelliJ IDEA, Eclipse, and other Tooling API clients.
+The following improvements are for IDE integrators.
+They will become available to end-users in future IDE releases once IDE vendors adopt them.

 #### Tests metadata improvements in Tooling API

-IDEs and other tools leverage the tooling API to access information about tests executed by Gradle.
+IDEs and other tools leverage the [tooling API](userguide/third_party_integration.html) to access information about tests executed by Gradle.
 Each test event sent via the tooling API includes a test descriptor containing metadata such as a human-readable name, class name, and method name.

 Previously, the test display name could only be obtained by parsing the operation display name, which was not always reliable.